What is a Tradeshow?

 Students of Undergraduate level and above (individuals and groups) on relevant courses of study are welcome to attend the show, but will not be permitted to trade.
 Students will be asked to show an NUS Identity card or equivalent student identity.
 Please register via the normal registration process, ensuring to select yourself as a student.

 We advise that children under 16 do not attend the event as this is a trade only, and there are no crèche facilities available.

-If you are attending with a child, and they are under the age of 16 years, they will require a Child's entry badge– these can only be picked up on site, from the registration desks in the main entrance.
+If you are attending with a child, and they are under the age of 16 years, they will require a Child's wristband – these can only be picked up on site, from the registration desks in the main entrances.

 Anyone over the age of 16 will be required to register for the event via the normal process.

 You can print a copy of your badge as it is attached to your badge email (this will be sent to you a week prior to the show).